burnedikt/chrome-find-that-tab/README.md

 ## Testing

 Right now, there are no really useful tests.
-Just some experiments with filtering tabs based on a fuzzy search using [Fuse](https://github.com/krisk/Fuse) or my own RegEx-based search.

 Simply run `grunt test`.